Andrea Aguyar: Death

 When the above-mentioned report and drawing appeared in The Illustrated London News, on July 21, 1849, the Roman Republic had already fallen and Aguyar - mentioned in the article as "now dead" - had fallen in its desperate last struggle.

 With the French forces breaking into Rome on 30 June 1849, Andrea Aguyar - appointed a Lieutenant by Garibaldi in recognition of his abilities - was mortally wounded when hit by a shell near the Church of Santa Maria in Trastevere.
 Reportedly, while bleeding he managed to cry out: "Long Live the Republics of America and Rome!".
 He was carried into the Church of Santa Maria della Scala in the same neighbourhood, used at the time as a hospital, where he died.

 His name is often linked with that of Luciano Manara, also killed on the same day.

 The Italian commemorative web page "Andrea Aguyar, il Moro di Garibaldi" deplores the fact that there is no bust of Andrea Aguyar to be found among those of the fallen Garibaldian heroes placed on the Janiculum hill.
-However, the name "Andrea il Moro" was given to a flight of stairs (scalea) in the region between the Trastevere and Monteverde parts of Rome, not far from where he was killed.
+However, a bust of him was placed there in May 2024.
+The name "Andrea il Moro" had earlier been given to a flight of stairs (scalea) in the region between the Trastevere and Monteverde parts of Rome, not far from where he was killed.